Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 Medications that fall within this class include fentanyl, hydrocodone (e.g., Vicodin), oxycodone (e.g., OxyContin, Percocet), morphine (e.g., Kadian, Avinza), codeine, and related drugs.

-- Fentanyl is a synthetic (meaning human-made versus found in nature) opioid pain reliever that can come in the form of patches, lozenges, or injection, all of which are used legally in hospital settings or as directed by a doctor to treat severe pain.
+- Fentanyl is a synthetic (meaning human-made instead of found in nature) opioid pain reliever that can come in the form of patches, lozenges, or injection, all of which are used legally in hospital settings or as directed by a doctor to treat severe pain.

 - Hydrocodone products are the most commonly prescribed for a variety of painful conditions, including dental and injury-related pain.